0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 Scanning the QR with their Polygon ID Wallet, users will be able to generate proofs and send transactions to the smart contract in order to claim their airdrop.

-### Demo: On-chain Verification for ERC-20 Token Transfer
+### Demo: Off-chain Verification for ERC-20 Token Transfer

-For this demo, we have used the [On-chain Verification Website](https://onchain.polygonid.me/), which is a zero-knowledge proof plugin for the ERC-20 tokens.
+For this demo, we have used the [Verification Website](https://onchain.polygonid.me/), which is a zero-knowledge proof plugin for the ERC-20 tokens.
 Using this verifier site along with the PolygonID wallet app, you can use the ERC-20 standard for transferring tokens during an Airdrop event.
 For instance, your users are able to receive, say, 50 tokens by submitting the proof of their age (depending upon a pre-determined age requirement).
 Let us see the process in a step-by-step manner:

-1. Open [On-chain Verification Website](https://onchain.polygonid.me/).
+1. Open [Verification Website](https://onchain.polygonid.me/).
 Click **Participate in Airdrop**.

 <div align="center">
 <img src= "./imgs/participate-in-airdrop.png" align="center" width="500"/>